CONSULTATION FEE RANGE

 Now, let’s go through the steps required to get an MMJ card in Washington State.

-Unlike most other MMJ programs, Washington allows a wide range of clinicians to write a marijuana medical card evaluation.
+Unlike most MMJ programs, Washington allows many clinicians to write a medical marijuana card evaluation.
 Aside from a medical doctor (MD), one of the following types of medical professional can help you:

 - Osteopathic Physician (DO)